ManifoldScholar/manifold-docs/_docs/projects/resources.md

 The PDF resource is an instance of the File Resource specific to PDFs.
 Files loaded as PDFs will appear with the first page of the document as a thumbnail in a project's Resource library and when annotating text.

 *	**Format**: PDF
-*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright line, Rights holder, Rights territory, Rights restrictions
+*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright, Rights Holder, Rights Territory, Restrictions

 ## Document

 The Document resource is an instance of the File Resource specific to Microsoft Word and text documents.
 Files loaded as a Document will appear with the appropriate thumbnail in a project's Resource library and when annotating text.

 *	**Formats**: DOC, DOCX, TXT
-*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright line, Rights holder, Rights territory, Rights restrictions
+*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright, Rights Holder, Rights Territory, Restrictions

 ## Spreadsheet
 The Spreadsheet resource is an instance of the File Resource specific to Microsoft Excel.
 Files loaded as a Spreadsheet will appear with the appropriate thumbnail in a project's Resource library and when annotating text.

 *	**Formats**: XLS, XLSX
-*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright line, Rights holder, Rights territory, Rights restrictions
+*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright, Rights Holder, Rights Territory, Restrictions

 ## Presentation

 The Presentation resource is an instance of the File Resource specific to Microsoft PowerPoint.
 Files loaded as a Presentation will appear with the appropriate thumbnail in a project's Resource library and when annotating text.

 *	**Formats**: PPT, PPTX
-*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright line, Rights holder, Rights territory, Rights restrictions
+*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright, Rights Holder, Rights Territory, Restrictions

 ## Interactive

 Interactive Resources allow readers a means to access and directly engage with web-based materials and apps in a dynamic way.
 Examples include interactive maps, data visualizations, and data analysis tools (e.g., Gephi graphs, Shiny packages from R Studio).

 *	**Format**: Embed Code, iFrame URL
-*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright line, Rights holder, Rights territory, Rights restrictions
+*	**Suggested Metadata**: Caption, Description, Alt-text, Copyright, Rights Holder, Rights Territory, Restrictions